walawalagoose/TTD/README.md

 ## Acknowledgment

-This repository is developed upon [TTAB](https://github.com/LINs-lab/ttab).
-We thank the TTAB authors and the open-source community for making reproducible test-time adaptation research easier.
+This repository builds on prior open-source test-time adaptation codebases.
+We thank the community for making reproducible research easier.